demisto/content/Packs/Phishing/Playbooks/Phishing_-_Core_README.md

+Deprecated.
+Use the Phishing - Core v2 playbook instead.
 Provides a basic response to phishing incidents.

 Playbook features:
 - Calculates reputation for all indicators.